 Benefits of a strong personal brand

-- Increases visibility and value: You become the expert for those needing your solution, increasing your value in their eyes and allowing you to charge fairly for your services.
+You become the expert for those needing your solution.
+This increases your value in their eyes and allows you to charge fairly for your services.

-- Influences whether your prospects buy from you or your competitor.
-Your passion and purpose will attract those that will want to work with you.
+A solid brand that projects your passion and purpose will attract those that will want to work with you.

 An exercise that will help you figure out your personal brand regardless of whether you are just starting to develop it or have one, is to answer the following questions as if you were developing your personal marketing plan.
 To help with this exercise, I’ve adapted the my marketing plan template to help you jot down your answers.